Verokeli/StormHacks2025/README.md

 # False Creek Species Revival — Interactive Visualization with AI Dialogue

 **Project Overview**
-False Creek Species Revival is an interactive web application that digitally “restores” marine and coastal species that were once abundant in Vancouver's False Creek / Burrard Inlet but have since declined or disappeared.
+When the Sea Remembered... is an interactive web application that digitally “restores” marine and coastal species that were once abundant in Vancouver's False Creek / Burrard Inlet but have since declined or disappeared due to human activities.
 Users can explore historical ecology, understand human impacts, and interact with AI-generated dialogues via **Gemini API**.

 ---